-The Independence, Inc. Accessible Housing Program (AHP) assists renters with disabilities and low incomes in Lawrence, Kansas make needed accessibility modifications in their housing.
-AHP is funded by a community development block grant from the City of Lawrence, Kansas.
-Contact us to learn about the current availability of this grant and other resources that can assist you make needed accessibility modifications regardless of where you live in our three county service area.
+The Independence, Inc. Accessible Housing Program (AHP) assists renters with disabilities and low incomes in Lawrence, Kansas make needed accessibility modifications in their housing to remain safely in the home of your choosing.
+The AHP is funded by through the City of Lawrence Affordable Housing Trust Fund.
+Contact Daniel Brown to learn about the current availability of this grant and other resources that can assist you make needed accessibility modifications to your home.

-- Fair Housing & Equal Opportunity Rights and Resources U.S. Department of Housing and Urban Development website with information for people with disabilities.
+- Fair Housing & Equal Opportunity Rights and Resources for People with Disabilities U.S. Department of Housing and Urban Development website with information for people with disabilities.

 - What Fair Housing Means for People with Disabilities is an excellent booklet from the Bazelon Center explaining in plain language how three federal laws protect the housing rights of people with mental or physical disabilities.

-- Fair Housing Information Sheets are also available on the Bazelon Center’s website.
-They further explain housing rights and accommodations for individuals with disabilities based on Fair Housing laws.
+- Fair Housing and Equal Opportunity for All booklet A booklet available for download or print from the U.S. Department of Housing and Urban Development that further explain housing rights and accommodations for individuals with disabilities based on Fair Housing laws.

 - Kansas Human Rights Commission Agency that enforces the Kansas Act Against Discrimination